We’ve all heard the story of Icarus, who flew too close to the sun and met his untimely downfall.

 First things first, inspect the scene: Can you see your drone?
 If you can’t see it from your vantage point, can you stream the drone’s FPV camera to your phone to get a good look at where your drone is located and exactly what is surrounding it?

-If the answer to either of these questions is yes, pay close attention to where the propellers are in regards to the branches or leaves.
+If the answer to either of these questions is yes, pay close attention to where the propellers are in regard to the branches or leaves.

 Suppose they are tangled within the propellers or perilously close to the propellers (which may obstruct their movement).
 In these circumstances, you may skip this option as it may result in the drone becoming further lodged into the tree, or you may end up damaging the rotors in the process of trying to fly out!